vinh1988/FedAvgBART/README.md

 ## 🔍 Implementation Details

 ### Model Architecture
-- Based on DistilBART (distilled version of BART) from Hugging Face
+- Based on BART (Bidirectional and Auto-Regressive Transformers) from Hugging Face
 - Sequence-to-sequence model for abstractive summarization
 - Tokenizer: BART tokenizer with a maximum sequence length of 1024 tokens

 ### Training Process
-1. The global model is initialized with pre-trained DistilBART weights
+1. The global model is initialized with pre-trained BART weights
 2. In each federated round:
    - 5 out of 10 clients are randomly selected (50% participation rate)
    - Each client trains the model on its local data for 1 epoch